 According to the Reception Regulations, when a detention order of an asylum seeker is not taken, alternatives to detention may be applied for non-vulnerable applicants when the risk of absconding still exists.
 These alternatives to detention foreseen in the Regulations are the same as the ones listed in the Directive, namely the possibility to report to a police station, to reside at an assigned place, to deposit or surrender documents or to place a one-time guarantee or surety.
 These measures would not exceed nine months.

 Following release from detention, applicants face difficulties retrieving the possessions the Immigration Police would have confiscated from them immediately following their arrival.
-These possessions include money, jewellery and mobile phones.
+These possessions include money, jewellery, and mobile phones.
 Applicants are often required to rely on the intervention of NGOs to reclaim their possessions, at time months after their release from detention.
+This was exacerbated in 2020, as so many people were detained and released throughout the year.
+Police informed that an investigation is conducted following every boat arrival and that possessions can only be retrieved at the end of the said investigation, which can take more than a year.

 Strategy Document, November 2015, 26.